What is RCS messaging and how to use it in conversational messaging?

 Download our eGuide to discover the value that RCS brings to mobile messaging and why businesses should adopt it.

-RCS chat vs SMS
+RCS vs SMS

-SMS remains one of the most effective ways to directly engage customers at scale with timely updates and notifications.
+SMS remains one of the most effective ways to directly engage with customers at scale with timely updates and notifications.
 However RCS messaging offers a far more dynamic and engaging messaging experience, purpose-built for the data-driven smartphone era.

-Let’s take a look at the key differences between RCS chat vs SMS to see how it can help you deliver more meaningful customer interactions, when and where it matters most.
+Let’s take a look at the key differences between RCS vs SMS to see how it can help you deliver more meaningful customer interactions, when and where it matters most.

 SMS